slynch-a11y/sarah_e_lynch/src/markdown/home.md

 Besides being an accessibility engineer, I’m also a mom and a Girl Scout leader.
 On the weekends, I am usually hiking or planning my next Girl Scout meeting (after cleaning and grocery shopping, that is).

-This site is using an [accessible Gatsby theme for blogging](https://github.com/slynch-a11y/gatsby-theme-a11y-blog) that I created for fun.
+This site is using my [accessible Gatsby theme for blogging](https://github.com/slynch-a11y/gatsby-theme-a11y-blog).